 Preparing Your Caravan

-If your caravan has been closed up for awhile, start by doing the inspection and treating problems if necessary.
+If your caravan has been closed up for a while, start by doing the inspection and treating problems if necessary.
 Look in the refrigerator to make sure that it is free of mould.
 While you are at it, make some fresh ice so that you can enjoy a drink after your long drive.
 Ensure that all cabinets lock properly so that nothing falls out while you are driving down the road.
+Consider adding a kitchen to your camper so you can cook some food.
 Make sure that your tyres are in great shape as nothing spoils a trip more than a flat tyre.
 Check the caravan’s electrical system ensuring that it is in great working order.
 Hook up to the caravan to ensure that the brakes and lights work properly long before you head out to NSW camping grounds.

 Why Visit Barraba